 1. Overly large lunulae could be a sign of cardiovascular trouble.

 These little white moons should take up just less than a third of your fingernails.
 If you notice they are taking up more space than that, it could be a sign of cardiovascular trouble or an issue with low blood pressure.
 If you’re an athlete or someone who is very physically active, it’s not uncommon to have lunulae that are larger than normal.
 If you’re not someone in particularly good shape, there could be a problem with your blood pressure.
 This could also be a sign that you are overly stressed out.

 2. Smaller-than-normal lunulae could be a sign of a vitamin deficiency.

 If your lunulae are too small, that’s also a sign that something is off in your body.
-If you can barely see the lunula near your cuticle, you could be lacking B12 and iron.
+If you can barely see the lunula near your cuticle or have no moons on fingernails except thumbs, you could be lacking B12 and iron.
 This can also be a sign that you have a weak immune system or a problem with your leukocyte production.
 Another health problem is indicated when the lunula separates from the rest of the nail plate with transverse lines.
-This could be a problem with your blood sugar levels and may be an early warning sign of diabetes.
+This means you may have no moons on nails, which could be a problem with your blood sugar levels and may be an early warning sign of diabetes.
 Talk to your doctor to have your blood sugar checked right away.